staticBanter/simplePass/README.md

 Due to simplePass being module based you will need a local server to host files (See: [Mozilla Developer | Reason: CORS request not HTTP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS/Errors/CORSRequestNotHttp)).
 We recommend the following:
 * [Browser-Sync](https://browsersync.io/)

 simplePass is also built using [Typescript](https://www.typescriptlang.org/) and you will need some form of installation to compile typescript files into Javascript.
-We recommend using:
+We recommend using the NPM distribution of Typescript, this means you will need:
 * [NodeJS](https://nodejs.org/en/)
 * and its package manager [NPM](https://www.npmjs.com/)

+Then you will be able to [install Typescript through NPM globally](https://www.npmjs.com/package/typescript#installing) or install the package locally scoped to the project; see [Install Packages | Via NPM](#via-npm).

 ## Download/Clone

 Currently this repo is only available through GitHub.
 You can find the repo at:
 * [Github | staticBanter | simplePass](https://github.com/staticBanter/simplePass)

 ## Install Packages

+Ensure you have navigated to the project directory, then proceed to install the packages.

 ### Via NPM

-If you do not have typescript installed on your machine you may install a local project version via NPM
+If you do not have Typescript installed on your machine you may install a local project version via NPM

 ```javascript
 npm install